 - In a large mixing bowl, toss broccoli with oil, salt, and pepper.

-- Spread broccoli in a single layer on the baking sheet.
+- Spread broccoli in a single layer on the baking sheet with the cut (flat side) face down.

 - Roast 20 minutes or until the edges are crispy.
 There is no need to flip the pieces while they roast.